NSAMR/uk.ac.nsamr.journal/documentation/PRODUCTION- Typesetting and copyediting JSAMR articles.md

 1. Copy editing
 2. Production

-Typesetting concerns putting the raw text into our LaTeX template, or indeed anywhere you fancy, and building an attractive-looking PDF of the manuscript, which can then be reviewed and updated as required.
+**Typesetting** concerns putting the raw text into our LaTeX template, or indeed anywhere you fancy, and building an attractive-looking PDF of the manuscript, which can then be reviewed and updated as required.

-Copy Editing concerns making sure there are no errors in the typeset manuscript.
+**Copy editing** is about making sure there are no errors in the typeset manuscript.

-Production is the process of uploading the final typeset manuscript to the JSAMR system, and adding its metadata and so on, and adding it to an existing or upcoming Issue of JSAMR as appropriate.
+**Production** is the process of uploading the final typeset manuscript to the JSAMR system,  adding its metadata and so on, and assigning it to an existing or upcoming Issue of JSAMR as appropriate, with correct public URL and copyright notices. @mbyrne has written about this elsewhere, so I'll leave this out of this enormous tome for now.

 ## First things first: what is LaTeX, and why are we using it?

+### Leaving you free to do the actual work
 LaTeX is a very powerful typesetting framework that can be used to generate beautiful documents easily, without having to worry about layout and styling issues such as "Are all my second-level subheadings in the same size font" and "Why is there a pagebreak here with just one line of text before it?
 Can't it just be more /sensible/???".
 LaTeX takes out a huge amount of that work for you, leaving you to get on with your Actual Work, rather than messing around with margins to make sure your paragraph spacing looks right after different types of title.

 LaTeX is a programming language (some disagree with this definition, but I am not one of them) that was written specifically for publishers when typesetting books, journals and other kinds of documents ready for publication.
 By introducing some LaTeX commands into the text you want to typeset, as well as some 'header' material that tells LaTeX how your document is set up, you can control exactly how you want your finished document to be laid out.

+### Collaboration friendly
 LaTeX is amazingly useful when people need to work together to create publishable material that all looks the same.
 LaTeX allows easy, standardised replication of work, for example, based on using standard templates agreed on by your group or organisation, something which is difficult when using other programmes, which I will hold back from naming here.
 Ultimately, if you send someone some LaTeX source files, the document they build will be identical to the one you built yourself.
 Very cool.

+### Customisable beyond imagination
-While the default settings for how to lay out blocks of text and columns and figures and so on adhere to the heuristic of "do something sensible -- a best guess" about what it thinks you want, you can customise almost all settings yourself if you are so inclined, so don't imagine that all LaTeX documents made by anyone else who uses it will end up looking the same (although if you don't change the defaults then there is a certain 'look' you might learn to spot...)
+While the default settings for how to lay out blocks of text and columns and figures and so on adhere to the heuristic of "do something sensible" -- 'a best guess' about what it thinks you want, you can customise almost all settings yourself if you are so inclined, so don't imagine that all LaTeX documents made by anyone else who uses it will end up looking the same (although if you don't change the defaults then there is a certain 'look' you might learn to spot...)

+### Plays nicely with version control systems
-A nerd thing I lvoe about LaTeX is that its source files (ignoring images just for now) are simple text files, which can be compared line by line using any version control software, such as GitHub as we do here.
+A project-management thing I love about LaTeX is that its source files (ignoring images just for now) are simple text files, which can be compared line by line using any version control software, such as GitHub as we do here.
 This means that changes to files can be seen easily using, as in this example, git, so you can see the exact line containing the change.
 Moreover, only /changes/ to files are stored in git, so if files cannot be compared line by line then the whole file must be added to the version control repository every time it changes at all, which uses a lot of disk space realllly fast.

+### Reproducible built files, and vector graphics file format
 A last awesome thing I love about LaTeX is this: as a built-in standard, LaTeX builds files in PDF format, which can be opened on any machine, and will look the same on every machine: a great advantage for collaborative working.
+[How many times have you had conversations like "Well that's not what the image grid looks like on myyyy screen", and "What have you got the margins set to?"]

+Nerd time:
-[How many times have you had conversations like "Well that's not what the image layout looks like on myyyy screen"] Furthermore, PDFs are "vector" files, that is, files containing instructions about how to 'draw' their contents, ather than essentially taking a one-off photo of your file.
-This allows almost infinite zooming in without loss of quality, which obviously cannot be achieved the other way.
+Furthermore, PDFs are "vector" format files, as are SVG and EPS and more, that is, the files contain instructions about how to 'draw' their contents (where possible).
+The other way of storing graphics/text files is using formats like PNG and JPG, which essentially reduce to taking a one-off snapshot of your file and storing that as a set of absolute descriptions of pixels.
+Vector graphics formats theoretically allow infinite zooming in without loss of image quality, which obviously cannot be achieved the other way, because at some point you only have $this many pixels, so zooming in won't help, right.
+But sometimes fine, if you're drawing your own images it might not be possible to use a vector format, in which case...use a high enough resolution and you'll be gravy.
+Anyway. tl;dr: vector file formats unless not possible, which should be with very good reason.

 ## Okay, I'm sold.
 What do I need to do to get started?